German influence on Soviet rocketry: Background

 During WWII Nazi Germany developed the world's first long range Liquid-propellant rockets known as the V-2, with the technical name A4.
 The missile was developed as a "vengeance weapon" and assigned to attack Allied cities as retaliation for the Allied bombings against German cities.
-The V-2 rocket also became the first artificial object to travel into space by crossing the Kármán line with the vertical launch of MW 18014 on 20 June 1944.
+The V-2 rocket also became the first artificial object to travel into space by crossing the Kármán line with the vertical launch of MW 18014 to a vertex of 174.6 km on 20 June 1944.

 The V-2 rocket was far more advanced than any rocket developed by the Allies.
 Prior to 1945 the United Kingdom, United States and Soviet Union had not developed a rocket with a thrust greater than 1.5 metric tons, whilst the V-2's thrust was up to 27 metric tons.
 A race commenced between the Allies, particularly United States and Soviets, to acquire the technology behind the V-2 and similar weapons developed by Nazi Germany.

 At the end of WWII the Soviet Union had been devastated by Nazi Germany, with 27 million people killed, 1,700 cities destroyed and agriculture production reduced to famine proportions.

-At the Yalta Conference Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin agreed that war reparations were payable by Nazi Germany in the form of equipment, goods and German labour, with the Roosevelt and Stalin agreeing to an amount of $20 Billion, with 50% ($10 Billion) going to the Soviet Union.
-The Soviets, United States and to a lesser extent British and France all seized "intellectual" repatriations from Germany.
+At the Yalta Conference Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin agreed that war reparations were payable by Nazi Germany in the form of equipment, goods and German labour, with Roosevelt and Stalin agreeing to an amount of $20 Billion, with 50% ($10 Billion) going to the Soviet Union.
+The Soviets, United States and to a lesser extent British and French all seized "intellectual" repatriations from Germany.
 The dismantling of German industry also ensured the complete disarmanent of its war potential, as agreed at the Potsdam Conference.

 Soviet rocket development prior to 1945

-Rocketry in the Soviet Union began in 1921 with extensive work at the Gas Dynamics Laboratory (GDL), which was merged with the Group for the Study of Reactive Motion (GIRD), lead by Sergey Korolev, in 1933 to form the Reactive Scientific Research Institute (RNII).
+Rocketry in the Soviet Union began in 1921 with extensive work at the Gas Dynamics Laboratory (GDL), which was merged with the Group for the Study of Reactive Motion (GIRD), led by Sergey Korolev, in 1933 to form the Reactive Scientific Research Institute (RNII).
 This well-funded and staffed laboratory created the Katyusha rocket launcher and built over 100 experimental rocket engines under the direction of Valentin Glushko.
 Design work included regenerative cooling, hypergolic propellant ignition, and swirling and bi-propellant mixing fuel injectors.
-During the 1930s Soviet rocket technology was comparable to Germany's, but Joseph Stalin's Great Purge severely damaged its progress, with Korolev, Glushko and many other leading engineers imprisoned in the Gulag.
+During the early 1930s Soviet rocket technology was comparable to Germany's, but Joseph Stalin's Great Purge severely damaged its progress, with Korolev, Glushko and many other leading engineers imprisoned in the Gulag.

 The Soviet Union was first informed of the Nazi Germany's rocket programme in July 1944 by Winston Churchill, who appealed directly to Stalin to inspect a missile test station in Debica, Poland which was about to be overrun by advancing Soviet forces.
-British and Soviet personnel inspected the site and recovered A-4 missile parts, which were sent to London via Moscow.
+British and Soviet personnel inspected the site and recovered A4 missile parts, which were sent to London via Moscow.
 Whilst in Moscow the parts were inspected by several members of the Soviet rocket design bureau RNII.